Abdu-Hekal/Neural-Reachability/README.md

 ## Introduction

-Neural-Reachability is a framework designed to enhance the safety of autonomous vehicles using Model Predictive Control (MPC) and neural network-based reachability analysis.
-The system evaluates the potential paths of the vehicle to detect any possible intersections with obstacles, thereby ensuring safe navigation through various maneuvers.
+Neural-Reachability is a framework for neural network-based reachability analysis.
+We train deep neural networks to learn the reachable sets of dynamical systems.
+Formally, we say that given a system, a set of initial conditions, a disturbance set, and a bounded time interval of interest, neural reachability estimates the reachable sets of the system through deep neural networks.
+In this repository, we deploy neural reachability for online monitoring of a control system.
+In particular, it acts as a decision module for a vehicle completing a set of maneuvers.
+If a vehicle's control action is deemed unsafe (predicted reachable sets intersect with obstacles), the vehicle is brought to a halt.

 ## Maneuvers